Vinegret43/dispute/README.md

 ✨ Clean, yet beautiful and unique UI design with animations and sound effects

+💻 Dispute can hide its window and quietly sit in your tray.
+Just launch it again to re-open the window

 🦀 <s>Written in Ru</s> Is this even a feature in the modern day?